Skip to main content

 These days, data scientists are wanted everywhere, moving from one project to the next.
 They write the code and off they go, on to the next challenge.

-This leaves a lot of gaps in the handover to other engineers or operators, who become responsible for keeping the machine spinning, as well as retraining it to recognise new products or defects.
+This leaves a lot of gaps in the handover to other engineers or operators, who become responsible for keeping the machine spinning, as well as retraining it to recognize new products or defects.

 If these engineers get stuck, their only option is to call the genius data wizard who set up the AI and knows the system inside out—but is by now knee-deep in another project.
 Not ideal if you’re looking for a quick fix, let alone a solution that scales.